 During cooler months, you will also want to dress warmly since you will be on the roof, and the wind is usually stronger up there and the observatory is not heated.
 And even if the daytime temperature was pretty warm, once the sun goes down, so does the temperature.
 Mosquitos can also be a problem, particularly during the warmer months.

 The observatory program will go ahead, regardless of the weather conditions.
 Even on cloudy nights, you will at least have the chance to learn about the observatory and the workings of the telescope.
-Depending upon the number of participants and the weather conditions, the observatory show can last from half an hour to an hour or longer.
+Typically the observatory show can last from half an hour to an hour or longer.

 If you have any questions about visiting the observatory or if you would like to arrange a special visit for a group, please contact Dr. Siobahn Morgan, telephone: (319)-273-2389 (e-mail is preferred).